ovlb/www.ovl.design/_src/pages/text/blog/vibe-coding.md

 Another contributing factor is cognitive overload.
 Counter-intuitively, the harder it is to review the output, the more likely humans are [to trust the machine](https://academic.oup.com/jamia/article-abstract/24/2/423/2631492).

 Which gets us back to the mountains of code generated.
 There will be a point at which the amount of it surpasses our level of understanding, and we give up reviewing it as carefully as we should.
-This will be the time at which we[delete databases](https://www.theregister.com/2025/07/21/replit_saastr_vibe_coding_incident/).
+This will be the time at which we [delete databases](https://www.theregister.com/2025/07/21/replit_saastr_vibe_coding_incident/).

+Or, even worse, we don’t just give up on a single task, but lose the [ability to comprehend](https://www.newyorker.com/culture/infinite-scroll/ai-is-homogenizing-our-thoughts) the output and [ask critical questions](https://sverhulst.medium.com/generative-ai-and-the-new-tabula-rasa-why-question-literacy-matters-0d78a8b7576e) altogether.

 I’m sorry that happened, for all of us.